jeffDevelops/markdown-experiments/README.md

 >### The quick brown fox jumped
 > ### over the lazy dog.

 How about them there tables?
-Do headings work in those?
+Do headings work in those? *They sure don't, and I'm not complaining, bc supporting that would be a nightmare.

 | # A table with an H1 heading here | ## And an H2 heading here |
 |-----------------------------------|---------------------------|
 | ### And an H3 here | #### And an H4 here |

+Task Lists?

+- [X] A regular ol' task
+- [ ] ## A task with a heading
+- [ ] Another regular ol'